 The class familiarizes students with basic concepts in the use of computer applications as management information systems for businesses.
 It emphasizes database concepts and practices and use of networks as tools of communication and collaboration.
 Managing technological change, ethics and security are also covered.
 Hands on projects include using MS Office for presentation, spreadsheet and database applications.
-Two one-hour lectures and a one hour lab each week.
 Offered each semester.

-CS 220 Programming in Excel 3 cr
+CS 220 Programming in Excel